mchung/heroku-buildpack-wordpress/UPGRADING.md

 v0.7 introduces a new project template layout.
 Refer to the README for details.

-Since buildpacks are coupled to project templates, older versions of the Wordpress on Heroku project template will no longer work with the latest version of the buildpack
+Since buildpacks are coupled to project templates, older versions of the WordPress on Heroku project template will no longer work with the latest version of the buildpack

 There are two ways to fix this.